 1)APT_DUMP_SCORE - to get report showing the operators, processes and data sets of current execution

-2)APT_PM_PLAYER_TIMING – to shows how much CPU time each stage
+2)APT_PM_PLAYER_TIMING – to shows how much CPU time each stage uses

 3)APT_PM_SHOW_PIDS – to show process ID of each stage